 On Windows, the IDE of choice is FlashDevelop, but if you're looking for cross-platform IDE (Windows/Mac/Linux), there's Sublime Text which includes a package for Haxe syntax highlighting, as well as auto-completion.

 If you don't have your Chromebook, Construct 3 will run in the browser.

 Construct 3 loads really fast.

 It has a timeline feature which allows you to make amazing animations.

 As it runs in the browser you can load it on any computer and show your friends your work really quickly.

 Construct 3 works on a Chromebook without any issues.

 HaxeFlixel devs are not as large as (example) Unity devs, so the amount of support and exposure is limited.

 Con Subscription based

-It is subscription based pricing, I don't mind this at all as the prices are reasonable but might not be for everyone.
+It is subscription based pricing.
+It might not be for everyone.